-(t \ S (which the end with a set out extend the agrees that the Qualified Contract provisions of IRC §§ 42(h)(6)(E)(i)(II) and 42(h)(6)(F) provision would permit the owner to terminate the restrictions under this agreement at of the compliance period in the event Minnesota Housing does not present the owner utilified contract for the acquisition of the project) do not apply to the project, except as below and, where applicable, agrees to extend the long-term affordability of the project by the term of the LURA beyond 30 years (beginning on the first day of the compliance in which the building is a part of a qualified low income housing project).
-Select one: Extend the term of the LURA and waive the right to Qualified Contract for a minimum of 40 years.
-(9 points) Extend the term of the LURA and waive the right to Qualified Contract for a minimum of 35 years.
-(8 points) Waive the right to Qualified Contract for a minimum of 20 years.
-(7 points) Waive the right to Qualified Contract for a minimum of 25 years.
-(3 points) 3.
-Incre easing eographic Choice (1 to 28 points) A. a.
-Economic Integration (2 to 9 points): tegration (2 to 9 points): 1.
-Projects that meet the requirements under economic integration include (select one): that meet the requirements under economic integration include (select one): a.
+- 1. The owner agrees that the Qualified Contract provisions of IRC §§ 42(h)(6)(E)(i)(II) and 42(h)(6)(F) (which provision would permit the owner to terminate the restrictions under this agreement at the end of the compliance period in the event Minnesota Housing does not present the owner with a qualified contract for the acquisition of the project) do not apply to the project and, where applicable, agrees to extend the long-term affordability of the project by extending the term of the LURA beyond 30 years (beginning on the first day of the compliance period in which the building is a part of a qualified low income housing project).
+Select one: - a.
+Extend the term of the LURA and waive the right to Qualified Contract for a minimum of 40 years.
+(9 points) - b.
+Extend the term of the LURA and waive the right to Qualified Contract for a minimum of 35 years.
+(8 points) - c.
+Waive the right to Qualified Contract for a minimum of 30 years.
+(4% projects only) (7 points) - d.
+Waive the right to Qualified Contract for a minimum of 25 years.
+(4% projects only) (3 points)

+3. Increasing Geographic Choice (1 to 28 points)

+A. Economic Integration (2 to 9 points):

+- 1. Projects that meet the requirements under economic integration include (select one): - a.
 Provides the project economic integration by providing at least 25% but not greater than 80% of the total units in the project as qualified assisted low-income units (does not include full-time manager or other common space units).
-(2 points) Number of units b.
+(2 points)

+- b.
 Promotes economic integration for projects that are located in higher income communities that are in the Twin Cities 7-County Metropolitan Area and areas in or around Duluth, Rochester and St. Cloud.
-First and second tier economic integration areas are outside of racially and ethnically concentrated areas of poverty. i.
-First Tier - The proposed housing is located in a first tier census tract (9 points) ii.
-Second Tier - The proposed housing is located in a second tier census tract (7 points) EXCEL HELP TEXT: First and Second Tier are disabled when Rural/Tribal under the section Supporting Community Development has been selected.
-The following resources on Minnesota Housing's website may be used to determine if the proposed housing is located in areas that meet the requirements under Economic Integration: Economic integration area maps and census tract listing: [insert link] Rural/Tribal Designated areas maps and census tract listing: [insert link] Economic integration and Rural/Tribal Designation Area map overlays in the community profiles interactive mapping tool: [insert link] В. Access to Higher Performing Schools (4 points): В. Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
-Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and St. Cloud.
-B. Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
-Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and В. Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
-Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and St. Cloud. a. В. Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
-Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and St. Cloud. a. В. Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
-Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and St. Cloud. a.
+First and second tier economic integration areas are outside of racially and ethnically concentrated areas of poverty. - i.
+First Tier The proposed housing is located in a first tier census tract (9 points) - ii.
+Second Tier The proposed housing is located in a second tier census tract (7 points)

+Select Economic Integration under Strategic Priority Threshold to enable the checkboxes for First and Second Tier.

+First and Second Tier are disabled when Rural/Tribal under the section Supporting Community Development has been selected.

+The following resources on Minnesota Housing's website may be used to determine if the proposed housing is located in areas that meet the requirements under Economic Integration: Economic integration area maps and census tract listing: [insert link] Rural/Tribal Designated areas maps and census tract listing: [insert link]

+Economic integration and Rural/Tribal Designation Area map overlays in the community profiles interactive mapping tool: [insert link]

+B. Access to Higher Performing Schools (4 points):

+- Projects serving families in locations that will provide access to higher performing schools must have at least 25% of total assisted units, with a minimum of 15 units, contain two or more bedrooms, and the owner agrees to market the units to families with minor children.
+Eligible areas are in the Twin Cities 7-County Metropolitan Area and areas in and around Duluth, Rochester and St. Cloud. - a.
+The proposed housing will serve families and is located in an area considered to have Access to Higher Performing Schools (4 points)

+Number of units to be marketed to families with minor children:

+- 2 Bedrooms:

+- 3 Bedrooms:

+- 4 Bedrooms:

+Access to Higher Performing Schools area maps: [insert link]

+Access to Higher Performing Schools Area map overlays in the community profiles interactive mapping tool: [insert link]